tykel/khepra-vm/Memory.md

 | `8000 - 9fff` | 8K  fixed RAM bank |
 | `4000 - 7fff` | 16K swap.
 ROM bank |
 | `0000 - 3fff` | 16K fixed ROM bank |

+#### Memory banks
+RAM, program ROM, tile ROM, and audio ROM are all bank-switched to allow for much more content.

+Writes to bank-select registers are effective from the following cycle.